High-energy radiation from the pulsar Equatorial Current Sheet: The internal structure of the ECS

-\citep[e.g.][]{CSstability}.
+\citep[e.g.,][]{CSstability}.
 Here, $S\equiv Lc/\eta_m$ is the Lundquist number in the ECS ($L$ is the half-thickness of the ECS, and $\eta_m$ the magnetic diffusivity).
-In astrophysical plasmas, $S\gg 10^{5}$ \citep[e.g.][]{Zanotti2011}, and therefore we conclude that realistic ECS are probably stable against the tearing instability, at least within a distance of a few times the size of the light cylinder.
-This is not the case, however, in current global numerical PIC simulations where $\eta_m\approx \delta (0.1 c)$ is the numerical magnetic diffusivity with $\delta$ being the numerical grid resolution across the ECS, and $0.1 c$ being the approach velocity towards the ECS.
-Therefore, $S\approx 10 L/\delta$ is of order 10.
-It is remarkable that in \cite{Soudais2024}, the ECS is clearly stable inside about $1.2R_{\rm lc}$ where $\delta B/B$ is of order unity, and becomes unstable beyond that distance where $\delta B/B$ decreases significantly.
-Notice also that local reconnection simulations that start from a Harris-type field configuration that does not contain a large scale normal field component are always unstable to the tearing instability.
+In astrophysical plasmas, $S\gg 10^{5}$ \citep[e.g.,][]{Zanotti2011}, and therefore we conclude that realistic ECSs are probably stable against the tearing instability, at least within a distance of a few times the size of the light cylinder.
+This is not the case, however, in current global numerical PIC simulations, where $\eta_m\approx \delta (0.1 c)$ is the numerical magnetic diffusivity with $\delta$ being the numerical grid resolution across the ECS, and $0.1 c$ being the approach velocity toward the ECS.
+Therefore, $S\approx 10 L/\delta$ is of order 10 in global PIC simulations.
+It is remarkable that in \cite{Soudais2024} the ECS is clearly stable inside about $1.2R_{\rm lc}$ where $\delta B/B$ is of order unity, and becomes unstable beyond that distance where $\delta B/B$ decreases significantly.
+We also note that local reconnection simulations that start from a Harris-type field configuration that does not contain a large-scale normal field component are always unstable to the tearing instability.
 We just argued that this is probably not the case in pulsar magnetospheres.

-Nevertheless, if the ECS indeed manifests tearing instability, magnetic X-points will develop in its interior (i.e. points where $\vv{B}=0$ and $\vv{\delta E}\neq 0$), and as long as particles stay near an X-point they will be accelerated in the direction of the electric field $\vv{\delta E}$.
+Nevertheless, if the ECS indeed manifests tearing instability, magnetic X-points will develop in its interior (i.e., points where $\vv{B}=0$ and $\vv{\delta E}\neq 0$), and as long as particles stay near an X-point they will be accelerated in the direction of the electric field $\vv{\delta E}$.
 This direction is different from the direction that we discussed above.
-Notice however that, as $r\rightarrow\infty$, $\beta\rightarrow 1$ and, in both cases, particles move and radiate along $\vv{\delta E}$.
+We note however that, as $r\rightarrow\infty$, $\beta\rightarrow 1$ and, in both cases, particles move and radiate along $\vv{\delta E}$.
 We thus expect that the corresponding sky maps will be rather similar.

-\subsection{`Free' particles}
+\subsection{Free particles}

 This second distribution consists of particles that meander between the two sides of the reconnection layer and undergo active acceleration by the midplane electric field $\vv{\delta E}$ each time they cross the midplane of the current sheet.
-In that case, once they find themselves outside the ECS relativistic particles attain a component of the velocity $\pm \beta' c$ along $\vv{B}$ such that
+In that case, once they find themselves outside the ECS the relativistic particles attain a component of the velocity $\pm \beta' c$ along $\vv{B}$ such that

 from which we can deduce that